One of the most beautiful qualities of true friendship is to understand and to be understood.

 At the same time, some truths seem to cut across time and place.

-In honor of the International Day of Friendship tomorrow, we’re taking a closer look at some of the characteristics that make a friendship healthy.
+As we head into a new year, we’re taking a closer look at the role of friendship in our lives, beginning with some of the characteristics that make a friendship healthy.

 Read on for 6 qualities of healthy friendships: